sjteresi/Blueberry_Network_Rewiring/README.md

 - `filter_modules.py`: Find union of differential expression / orthology set with the WGCNA output of 10 genes assigned to modules.
 	- Inputs: WGCNA output file, Syntenny/homology output file, output folder
 	- Outputs: `TODO`
+- `log2fc_hist.py`: Creates a histogram of the % expression of modules in each comparison.
+	- Inputs: Path to the log2fc data file, output path
+	- Ouptuts: A 5x6 histogram.

+## Proteins:
+- `protein_table.py`: Filters the master Arabidopsis TAIR protein table.

 ##  TopGO:
 - `generate_gene_w_GO_term.py`: Filters a GO term data table of Arabidopsis genes
-	- Inputs: GO master file, downloaded from TAIR, output directory path
+	- Inputs: GO master file downloaded from TAIR, output directory path
 	- Outputs: `ArabidopsisGene_w_GO.tsv`, each Arabidopsis gene and its corresponding GO terms, filtered down so it can be used as an input in TopGO
 - `topGO_blueberry.R`: Runs TopGO
 	- Inputs: Folder of modules in Arabidposis gene format, filtered GO output from `generate_gene_w_GO_term.py`, output directory, documentation directory